kimgoetzke/listem/README.md

 - Theming hasn't been implemented this time but can be enabled by configuring `DarkTheme.xaml` and exposing a control to change theme
 - Icons used are CC0 from [iconsDB.com](https://www.iconsdb.com/) or self-made
-- Design is loosely inspired by Mailin
-  Hülsmann's [Tennis App - UX/UI Design Case Study](https://www.behance.net/gallery/124361333/Tennis-App-UXUI-Design-Case-Study)
+- Colour scheme and topography inspired by Mailin Hülsmann's [Tennis App - UX/UI Design Case Study](https://www.behance.net/gallery/124361333/Tennis-App-UXUI-Design-Case-Study)

 ## How to build develop